Some runners don’t like to follow a training plan.

 Enter: a training plan developed to help you accomplish your running goal of choice.

-Even if it isn’t a race.
+Even if that goal isn’t a race.

 A Plan Helps Keep It All In Balance